Desbordante/desbordante-core/README.md

 ## Web interface

-While the Python interface makes building interactive applications possible, Desbordante also offers a web interface which is aimed specifically for interactive tasks.
-Such tasks typically involve multiple steps and require substantial user input on each of them.
-Interactive tasks usually originate from Python scenarios, i.e. we select the most interesting ones and implement them in the web version.
-Currently, only the typo detection scenario is implemented.
-The web interface is also useful for pattern discovery and validation tasks: a user may specify parameters, browse results, employ advanced visualizations and filters, all in a convenient way.
+ Desbordante also offers a web interface specifically designed for interactive tasks which involve multiple steps and require substantial user input on each of them.
+Interactive tasks originate from full-fledged Python pipelines: we plan to identify the most interesting and useful ones and implement them in the web version.
+Currently, the only scenario implemented in this manner is typo detection.
+The web interface is also useful for pattern discovery and validation tasks: you can specify parameters, browse results, employ advanced visualizations and filters, all in a convenient way.

 You can try the deployed web version [here](https://desbordante.unidata-platform.ru/).
 You have to register in order to process your own datasets.
 Keep in mind that due to high demand various time and memory limits are enforced: processing is aborted if they are exceeded.
 The source code of the web interface is kept in a separate [repo](https://github.com/Desbordante/desbordante-server-node).

-## I still don't understand how to use Desbordante and patterns :(
+# I still don't understand how to use Desbordante and patterns :(

 No worries!
 Desbordante offers a novel type of data profiling, which may require that you first familiarize yourself with its concepts and usage.
 The most challenging part of Desbordante are the primitives: their definitions and applications in practice.
 To help you get started, here’s a step-by-step guide: